SALE! Use code blackfriday for 40% off everything!

 The complete code listing is as follows:

 We may include other lines of code inside the while loop to process every image frame after this has been grabbed by the capture.read() method.
-One example is to convert each BGR image frame into grayscale, for which we may use the same cvtColor method that we had used for converting still images:
+One example is to convert each BGR image frame into grayscale, for which we may use the same cvtColor method that we used for converting still images:

 What other transformations can you think of to apply to the image frames?